charlielee/boats-animator/CONTRIBUTING.md

 4. Run `npm install` in the Boats-Animator directory.

 ### Compiling from source code
 To preview Boats Animator simply run `npm start` in a terminal window.
-NOTE: the first time this is run a copy of NW.js will be downloaded this is around 50MB.
+Note: the first time this is run a copy of NW.js will be downloaded, this is around 50MB.

 ## Reporting issues
 If you find a bug or want to suggest an improvement: